tvcutsem/tvcutsem.github.io/aboutme.md

 ---
 <span>
   <img src="/assets/me.jpg" width="100%" alt="Tom Van Cutsem">
   <sub>You don't grow old on the net.
-This is me way back in 2007 enjoying the ocean view on Rapa Nui.</sub>
+This is me way back in 2007 enjoying the ocean view on <a href="https://goo.gl/maps/memrB1jEYan">Rapa Nui</a>.</sub>
 </span>

 I'm a computer scientist.
 I work at [Bell Labs](https://www.bell-labs.com/usr/tom.van_cutsem), the research arm of Nokia.
 I have the privilege of leading a fantastic team there where we're always working at the cutting edge of research in software.
-At Bell Labs I co-architected the [WorldWideStream](https://worldwidestreams.io) distributed stream processing platform.
+At Bell Labs I co-architected the [WorldWideStreams](https://worldwidestreams.io) distributed stream processing platform.

 Prior to joining Bell Labs, I was a CS professor at the [Software Languages Lab](http://soft.vub.ac.be) of the [Vrije Universiteit Brussel](http://www.vub.ac.be).
 I also did my doctoral research there on [AmbientTalk](http://soft.vub.ac.be/amop), a distributed programming language designed for mobile ad hoc networks.

 In 2009/2010 I was Visiting Faculty at Google where I got involved in the standardization of JavaScript (aka ECMAScript).
-My biggest claim to language design faim is the creation of the JavaScript Proxy API together with Mark S. Miller, now shipping in all major browsers.
+My biggest claim to language design faim is the creation of the JavaScript <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy">Proxy API</a> together with <a href="https://ai.google/research/people/author35958">Mark S. Miller</a>, now shipping in all major browsers.

 I'm passionate about getting young people exposed to the art of programming.
 I've been quite active in organizing programming contests: I was a jury member and organizer of the [Flemish Programmign Contest](http://www.vlaamseprogrammeerwedstrijd.be), a regional ACM ICPC-inspired programming contest for students and professionals.
 For a time I was also a jury member of the [Belgian Olympiad in Informatics](http://be-oi.be/).